sasstools/sass-lint/docs/rules/no-url-domains.md

-# No Domains
+# No Url Domains

-Rule `no-domains` will enforce that domains are not used within urls.
+Rule `no-url-domains` will enforce that domains are not used within urls.

 ## Examples